 Langkawaki seemed kinda touristy and ugly beaches.

-Hope this helps!
-3 months ago
+Hope this helps! about 3 years ago